ioccc-src/winner/next/rules.md

 [mkiocccentry toolkit](https://github.com/ioccc-src/mkiocccentry)
 GitHub repo.

-In summary it is best to use `mkioccentry(1)` to package your submission, rather than roll-it-by-hand.
+In summary: it is best to use `mkioccentry(1)` to package your submission, rather than roll-it-by-hand.

 See [Rule 4 Files](rules.html#rule-4-files).